openglobus/openglobus/README.md

 npm run build
 ```

-Then, it will generate 5 files at `lib/@openglobus/`:
+Then, it will generate files at `lib/`:

-- og.umd.js
-- og.umd.js.map
-- og.esm.js
+- og.es.js
-- og.esm.js.map
+- og.es.js.map
 - og.css
 - ./res/...

 ### Run examples

-First, it starts by watching sources and building into ./lib folder esm module:
+First, it starts by watching sources and building into ./lib folder es module:

 ```sh
 npm run dev